cektor/DualBoot-Grub-Repair/README.md

 # Note:
 In some Linux distributions, Grub is updated after a Kernel update and sometimes Windows BootLoader is deleted from Grub.
 Run this Shell Script without rebooting the system after the Kernel Update and avoid DualBoot Error.

+Absolutely No Warranty and the User is Responsible for any Problems that may occur!

 # Install Git Clone

 Github Package Must Be Installed On Your Device.